 Government grants receivable are recognised as income over the periods necessary to match them with the related costs which they are intended to compensate, on a systematic basis.
-Government grants relating to expenses are deducted in reporting the related expense.
+Government grants relating to expenses are shown separately as "other income, net".